 The parent body is the RAF Museum.
-The ultimate controlling party at 31 March 2022 were the Trustees of the RAF Museum.
+The ultimate controlling party at 31 March 2023 was the RAF Museum, a company incorporated by Royal Charter (RC000922) and a charity registered in England and Wales (1197541).

 11. PENSION COMMITMENT

 The Company operates a defined contribution pension scheme and the pension charge represents the amounts payable by the Company to the fund in respect of the year.